-As a conservative, “Jeffersonian Republican,” Congressman John Culberson is committed to Thomas Jefferson’s vision of limited government, individual liberty, and states’ rights.
-Simply put, John Culberson’s goal is “Letting Texans Run Texas.”
+As a fiscally conservative “Jeffersonian Republican,” Congressman John Culberson is committed to Thomas Jefferson’s vision of limited government, individual liberty, and states’ rights.
+Simply put, John Culberson believes in “Letting Texans Run Texas.”

 John Culberson was elected in 2000 to represent the 7th District, a seat formerly held by President George H. W. Bush and House Ways and Means Committee Chairman Bill Archer.
-In Congress, John’s priorities include strengthening the economy, securing the border, advancing medical and scientific research, and improving Houston transportation.
+In Congress, John’s priorities include restoring the 10th amendment, strengthening the economy by cutting taxes, creating jobs, and balancing the budget, securing the border, advancing medical and scientific research, and improving Houston transportation.

-John is a member of the House Appropriations Committee, which is responsible for funding the federal government.
-His position on the committee allows him to promote his vision for effective government - lower taxes, less regulation, and more local control.
-John serves on the Commerce, Justice and Science Subcommittee, where he’s a tireless advocate for law enforcement and NASA, and the Homeland Security Subcommittee, where he’s committed to securing our borders and winning the War on Terror.
+Culberson was a member of the House Appropriations Committee, which is responsible for funding the federal government.
+His position on the committee allowed him to rein in federal spending and promote less federal regulation and more local control.
+His subcommittee assignments include the Commerce, Justice, Science (CJS) Subcommittee, Homeland Security Subcommittee, and the Transportation Housing & Urban Development Subcommittee.

-John believes the lawlessness on the border requires immediate action, and the Texas border county sheriffs are ready, willing, and able to assist.
-In close cooperation with the Texas Border Sheriffs’ Coalition, he continues to secure federal funding for the sheriffs to enforce law and order and provide the necessary support for our Border Patrol agents.
+He believes the lawlessness on the border requires immediate action, and in close cooperation with the Texas Border Sheriffs’ Coalition, he continues to secure federal funding for the sheriffs to enforce existing law and provide the necessary support for our Border Patrol agents.

-John also believes in cost-effective transportation projects that reduce congestion on Houston’s busy roads.
+Culberson also believes in cost-effective transportation projects that reduce congestion on Houston’s busy freeways.
 His signature transportation project, the Katy Freeway expansion, is the nation’s first combination Interstate highway with locally-owned toll lanes.
-The project will be finished years ahead of schedule, and according to TxDOT will cut travel time in half.
+The project was finished years ahead of schedule, and according to TxDOT has cut travel time in half.

-John and his wife, Belinda, have been married nearly 20 years and have a 12 year old daughter, Caroline.
+John and his wife, Belinda, have been married over 25 years and have a 20 year old daughter, Caroline.
 They are members of Memorial Drive United Methodist Church.Posts by John Culberson